 The United States Postal Service has one of the easiest interviews.
-Most of the time, you won’t even attend any interview if you pass their online assessment and manage to reach a specific set score.
+Most of the time, you won’t even attend any interview if you pass the assessment and manage to reach a specific set score.

 However, if you need to answer a few personal and situational questions, you can expect the following:

 1. Why Do You Want to Work for Us?

 This is a common opening question in interviews that you should always be ready for.
 What excites you about the United States Postal Service that makes you want to work for them?
 You can mention your love for their brand or some of the things they have done for citizens throughout the country.

 I love your brand and understand how important your services are for the millions of Americans depending on you.
 Even though the world is fastly adopting technology, everything cannot be sent electronically, meaning that your services may forever be indispensable.
 I would love to be part of this entity and give my all to serve millions of customers all through the United States.